meltyfruits/meltydash/README.md

 ### Features
 * Dynamically shows in-car adjustment cards based on what that car has available, i.e., if throttle shape is available, the throttle shape card will be visible.
 * Shows a popup when an in-car setting is changed.
-The amout of time the popup is displayed for can be customized in the settings..
+The amout of time the popup is displayed for can be customized in the settings.
 I'm happy to say that this isn't done with layers and will ***always*** show the last updated in-car setting.
 * After crossing the start/finish line, the last lap's delta to the session best will be held briefly.
 The amount of time it holds for can be customized in the settings.
 * Low fuel warning displays by default at 10% remaining fuel.
 The threshold can be customized in the settings.
 Additionally, the orientation of the alert can be changed to vertical or horizontal.
 * Speed units can be changed in the settings to display kmh or mph.